 Shannon Sankey is a poet currently based in Morgantown, WV via Pittsburgh, PA.
 She holds an MFA in Poetry and Pedagogy from Chatham University, where she was the Whitford Fellow.
-She is the recipient of a 2017 Academy of American Poets Prize.
-She founded Stranded Oak Press in 2016 to publish chapbooks by Pittsburgh poets, facilitate community intersections, and support a more ADA+ accessible poetry scene.
+She is the recipient of a 2017 Academy of American Poets Prize and a 2019 SAFTA Residency.
+She founded Stranded Oak Press in 2016 to publish chapbooks by Pittsburgh poets.
 Her poems and essays have appeared in print and online literary journals.
 She is a senior-level copywriter and digital strategist and an instructor of creative writing and sustainability.

 “Bourdain” / Barrelhouse